Header image - halogenation of aromatic rings

 The mechanism for the halogenation of aromatic rings

 The mechanism for the bromination of benzene is shown below.
 It is no different to the other electrophilic substitution reactions that we have seen for other aromatic rings.
 Essentially the benzene π electrons act as a nucleophile and attack the electrophilic bromide ion (Br+).
 This results in the formation of a cation where the delocalised stability of the ring has been destroyed.
 To help offset this loss of stability the cation will be resonance stabilised (as shown below).
+Finally lost of a hydrogen ion (H+) will result in the restoration of the delocailsation π electrons in the aromatic ring system.

-mechanism resonance hydrid structures for the
+mechanism and diagram to show the resonance hydrid structures for the intermediate cation formed during the

 bromination of benzene